sohnya/cloud-project/README.md

 **Notes**

 - Note the service account for Terraform.
 This was added in the [API credentials section](https://console.cloud.google.com/apis/credentials) in the cloud console (following the guidelines [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started)).
 - If I had more time, I would have looked into reducing the permissions so that they are specific to our use case.
-The required roles were very wide and do not follow the least priviledge principle.
+The required roles were very wide and do not follow the least privilege principle.
 We want to [use IAM securely](https://cloud.google.com/iam/docs/using-iam-securely).
 - I ran `terraform apply` as an owner.
 The Terraform project structure could have been optimized so that different teams (with different roles / permissions) can easily use Terraform separate.
 This is for an advanced use case with Terraform that I will save for later.

 ---